What are the Documents Required for a Bike Insurance Claim?

 - Remember to immediately inform the police in any case

-- Assess the loss and damage sustained by your two wheeler
+- Assess the loss and damage sustained by your two-wheeler

-- Make sure to immediately inform your bike insurance company about the accident if you want timely settlement of your claim
+- Make sure to immediately inform your bike insurance company about the accident if you want a timely settlement of your claim

 - Refrain from any argument with other drivers, and let the police and your insurer assess the damage